The registry and your data

 There are senior doctors who make sure patient privacy and confidentiality are respected.
 They're sometimes called Caldicott Guardians.

-We adhere to all data protection law.
-We work to ensure the data system and values are clear and open.
+The BCIR also adheres to all data protection law and operates to ensure the data system and values are clear and open.

 Public Benefit and Privacy Panel